At I&E, we believe whole life insurance plays a vital role in wealth building.

 It used to be you could load up a life insurance policy to the max.
 Prior to some law changes, this was a great tax shelter.
 Of course, the IRS is not a friend of tax shelters so that changed.

-Contrast this with a ROTH IRA, where contributions are limited, or even non-existent for individuals who make too much money.
+Contrast this with a ROTH IRA, where contributions are limited, or even non-existent for individuals who make too much money, which is why whole life insurance is the rich persons Roth.

 Our answer to this potential whole life insurance disadvantage would be two-fold.

-Over time, you will have two income producing assets, that can then be leveraged into creating even more income producing assets.
+Over time, you will have two income producing assets, that can then be leveraged into creating even more income producing assets, which is the foundation of infinite banking.

-You might be able to tell from the tone of this article that we at I&E are huge fans of whole life insurance.
-It is a great asset for building wealth and leaving a legacy and should be part of anyone’s financial blueprint.
+More specifically, we are huge fans of whole life because it is a great asset for building wealth and leaving a legacy and should be part of anyone’s financial blueprint.

-Give us a call today for a whole life insurance illustration and see just how powerful this asset can be for you.
+Give us a call today for a complimentary strategy session and see just how powerful this asset can be for you.